 As we kick off another volatile week on Wall Street (to the downside as volatility can also mean to the upside) I came across two great articles last week to provide some perspective on the current equity market situation; Barry Ritholtz’s weekly column at the Washington Post and a WSJ article by Geoffrey Rogow titled 5 Days That Taught Investors All They Need to Know.

 Here are my key takeaways from Barry’s column;

 - Have a financial plan before a crisis hits.
-A crisis or an unexpected negative event can happen at a moment’s notes so you must know where you stand financially in order to limit your emotional reactions to these events in order to help preserve for financial well being.
+A crisis or an unexpected negative event can happen at a moment’s note so you must know where you stand financially in order to limit your emotional reactions to these events in order to help preserve for financial well-being.

 - Ritholtz – “Ignore the chumps telling you how much money you save by not buying lattes; that’s penny-ante nonsense.
 Get the big things right — your housing costs, your health care, your kids’ college savings, and then we can begin to think about your retirement.
 If you are a $5 latte away from insolvency, then sorry, folks, but you are already out of luck.”

 - When it comes to these pullbacks in markets be ready to take advantage of the potential opportunity.
 Moments like these are why a diversified portfolio usually works best.
 Yes, you give up returns when the market is blazing to the upside but what I try to provide to my clients is peace of mind when things turn down knowing they have some cash on the sidelines ready to buy at lower prices.